Helpful Tips, How-To’s & Videos to Fix Possible Maintenance Issues

 - If a GFCI button has “tripped” or popped, press the reset button back in.

-- If experiencing any arch or spark from a receptacle, do not continue to use it and contact the management immediately.
+If experiencing any arch or spark from a receptacle, do not continue to use it and contact maintenance immediately.

 We hope this information has provided helpful tips for possible maintenance issues that might be found in an apartment at King & Queen Apartments.
-The hope is that the information provided will allow you, the tenant, to troubleshoot the issue and to correct it yourself.
+The hope is that the information provided will allow you to troubleshoot the issue and to correct it yourself.